garethjmsaunders/digital-code-style-guide/css/01-file-format.md

 ### Underscores (_) for Sass files

-Underscores (_) MUST be used only for naming Sass partial files.
+Underscores (_) may be used only for naming Sass partial files.